abdalla980/abdalla980/README.md

  I’m currently learning backend logic with NestJS and exploring privacy-first design patterns.
 Along with trying to master React and build creative interfaces!

-👯 I’m looking to collaborate on projects that combine clean UI with ethical tech — especially in education, social good, or accessibility.